brianstock/MixSIAR/README.md

 If you use MixSIAR results in publications, please cite the MixSIAR manual as (similar to how you cite R):

 >B. C. Stock and B. X. Semmens (2013).
-MixSIAR User Manual.
+MixSIAR GUI User Manual.
 Version ##. https://github.com/brianstock/MixSIAR.

 The primary citation for _Bayesian mixing models_ (MixSIR):